 Students intending to pursue Division I or II athletics in college must meet certain eligibility requirements.
 Below is a summary of the criteria for eligibility.
-For more information, please see your guidance counselor or visit https://webl.ncaa.org/eligibilitycenter/common for specific eligibility criteria.
+Visit the NCAA Eligibility Center for specific eligibility criteria.

 To be certified by the Clearinghouse, you must: